 So, how could this happen?
-How can something that was bought for $2 sells for $280 years after?
-The simple answer would be that it appreciated in value.
+How can something that was bought for $2 sell for $280 years after?
+The simple answer would be that it has appreciated in value.
 Over time, the action figure has increased in value primarily because the product was considered a “collectors’ item” and as such, a lot of people (mostly loyal and diehard fanatics) would want to get a hold of this action figure (and probably brag about it on Facebook afterwards).

 Whether a product appreciates or depreciates in value primarily depends on the law of supply and demand – which states that prices generally increase when demand is high and decrease when supply is high.

 Book value is literally the value of the company as recorded in its “books” or accounting records.
 Book value represents the value or price paid at the time of acquisition.
-If we go back to our G.I. action figure example; if you happen to be one of the lucky people who have purchased an action figure in the 1980’s for $2, then the book value will be $2.
+If we go back to our G.I. action figure example; if you happen to be one of the lucky people who purchased an action figure in the 1980s for $2, then the book value will be $2.

-From a business perspective, the total book value is almost synonymous to equity.
+From a business perspective, the total book value is almost synonymous with equity.
 For example, Company X has total assets (everything owned by a company) of $10,000 and $4,000 worth of liabilities (everything owed by the company).
 The remaining value of $6,000 is the company’s equity and also its book value.

 Simply put, book value is the historical value.
 But how do we know the “true” or “current” value of the company?